matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 ### `--solc`

 Specifies the path to the *solc* compiler.
-This option is useful when the *solc* compiler is not available in the system path.
+Useful when the *solc* compiler is not available in the system path.

 Usage: